jvalue/jayvee/rfc/0013-lossless-arithmetic/0013-lossless-arithmetic.md

 - Accept limitations of the interpreter implementation

 ## Possible Future Changes/Enhancements
+- Jayvee should implement a value type for [Real numbers \mathbb {R}](https://en.wikipedia.org/wiki/Real_number) to correctly handle irrational numbers like `sqrt(2)` which can already be created in expressions
+- User experiments should be done for an intuitive naming of built-in numberic value types, consider renaming `decimal` to `rational`.

+## Implementation notes
 - Find an appropriate library for decimal handling
   - Consider [decimal.js](https://github.com/MikeMcl/decimal.js/) and [mathjs](https://github.com/josdejong/mathjs)
+- Research if [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) should be used for `integer`s instead of numbers
 - Delay expression evaluation as to as late as possible